pangucciole/CybersecurityLab/README.md

 quit
 ```

-This sequence of SMTP commands crafts and sends an email from the system administrator of the company to the CEO, redirecting him to the fake login page (hosted on the attacker's machine).

-This spoofing step is possible due to the vulnerable Sendmail server, configured to allow unauthenticated relaying from internal network addresses.
+**Note:** this spoofing step is possible due to the vulnerable Sendmail server, configured to allow unauthenticated relaying from internal network addresses.

 ###### Richard POV